 Reality:

 Visual checks aren’t enough.
-Always follow manufacturer guidelines and filter replacement schedules.
+Always follow manufacturer guidelines and replacement schedules to maintain airflow and filtration efficiency.

 Myth 3: “Higher MERV Ratings Are Always Better”

 MERV ratings measure how effectively a furnace air filter captures airborne particles, but higher isn’t always safer for every system.
-Filters with overly high MERV ratings can:
+A filter with an overly high MERV furnace filter rating can:

 - Restrict airflow